Guide

 Documentation & Audit Rights

-• Vendor will provide documentation sufficient for employer's disclosure obligations
+• Vendor provides documentation sufficient for employer's disclosure obligations under applicable laws.

-• Vendor will conduct or support annual bias audits compliant with NYC Local Law 144
+• Vendor agrees to conduct or support annual bias audits compliant with NYC Local Law 144.

-• Vendor will provide data access for employer's impact assessments
+• Vendor grants data access for employer's impact assessments (e.g., API keys, exports).

-• Vendor will maintain and provide records for at least 4 years
+• Vendor maintains records for at least 4 years and provides upon request.

-• Employer has right to audit vendor compliance
+• Employer reserves right to audit vendor compliance with 30 days' notice.

 Notification & Changes

-• Vendor will notify employer 60 days before material changes to AI functionality
+• Vendor notifies employer 60 days before material AI changes (e.g., model updates).

-• Vendor will notify employer of adverse bias audit results within 5 days
+• Vendor notifies of adverse bias results within 5 business days.

 Support Obligations

-• Vendor will support employer in responding to candidate access requests
+• Vendor assists in candidate access requests (e.g., 45-day response SLAs).

 Representations & Warranties

-• Vendor represents AI has been tested for bias with results provided to employer
+• Vendor represents AI tested for bias, with results shared.

 Ongoing Vendor Management